MrFums/Valbot/README.md

 - Optimized Code
 - Improved Error Checking - Additional checks to see if the function completed successfully
 - Client Desync Protection
+- Automatically mutes Valorant when in use.
+You must manually unmute it after use currently.

 #### Changed
 - Fixed typos